Bag #1 - Italian Leather Crossbody Bag

 - Storing your bag properly will help maintain the longevity of your piece and its appearance.
 Leather materials need to breath.
 Store a bag in its original dustbag or box.
 Non-bleached muslin cotton dustbags are preferred.
 Don't store bags with other bags or ever store in a plastic bag.

-- Extended direct sunlight can damage leather, so keep bag out of the sunlight when possible.
+- Extended direct sunlight can damage leather, so keep your bag out of the sunlight when possible.
 Some bags such as patent leather bags can easily melt if they are in extreme temperates with direct sun.

 - Don't submerge your bag in water and when possible cover if from rain.
 A handbag raincoat is a great accessory for temporarily covering your bag during the rain.
 If your bag gets wet, wipe it clean with a soft cloth and air dry it naturally.